SoftUni-Internal/interactive-content/EN/10-State-Management/03-Summary.md

 export const increment = createAction(
   '[Counter Component] Increment'
 )
 ```

-- Reducers are responsible for handling transitions from one state to another
+- **Reducers** are responsible for handling transitions from one state to another
-  - They are pure functions
+  * they are pure functions
-  - Determine which action to handle based on the action's type
+  * can determine which action to handle based on the action's type

 ```js